learn-co-curriculum/phase-0-intro-to-css/README.md

 can make styling with the ID selector good for one-off styles.
 The ID selector syntax is: `#idvalue`.
 Prefix the id attribute of an element with a '#' (hashtag/pound sign).

-You can find more information about type selectors on the Mozilla Developer Network [type selectors documentation][].

 ```css
 /*